-Central to the Symposium’s activities, and forming an important and highly regarded part of the Festival programme, the Festival again is honoured to welcome Paul Hillier, one of the world’s leading specialists on choral music, and the Festival’s choir-in-residence, Chamber Choir Ireland to present the Seminar on New Choral Music.
-The style of seminar presentation offers attendees a more relevant and engaging approach to how texts are selected, the related process of composing music appropriate to the text, and the input of the singers as to its accessibility.
-Two new works will be featured, and given their world premières in Cork – a new commission, music for thomas bernhard, by Andrew Hamilton jointly commissioned by CICF and CCI with the support of The Arts Council), and A Grain in the Balance, by Donal Sarsfield, winner of this year’s Seán Ó Riada Composition Competition, (supported by the Ó Riada family).
+Central to the Symposium’s activities, and forming an important and highly regarded part of the Festival programme, the Festival again was honoured to welcome Paul Hillier, one of the world’s leading specialists on choral music, and the Festival’s choir-in-residence, Chamber Choir Ireland to present the Seminar on New Choral Music.
+The style of seminar presentation offered attendees a more relevant and engaging approach to how texts are selected, the related process of composing music appropriate to the text, and the input of the singers as to its accessibility.
+Two new works were featured, and given their world premières in Cork – a new commission, music for thomas bernhard, by Andrew Hamilton jointly commissioned by CICF and CCI with the support of The Arts Council, and A Grain in the Balance, by Donal Sarsfield, winner of this year’s Seán Ó Riada Composition Competition, (supported by the Ó Riada family).
 The Seán Ó Riada Competition is a composition competition which invites the submission, under pseudonym, of new works from Irish composers.
 The première performances of both works are integrated into CCI’s Friday evening’s concert programme.
-In addition, the seminar presentation will also feature a performance reading of When you are old, by Kenneth Edge, the runner up in the Seán Ó Riada Competition.
-All the named composers and writers will be present and play an active part in the symposium.
+In addition, the seminar presentation also featured a performance reading of When you are old, by Kenneth Edge, the runner up in the Seán Ó Riada Competition.
+All the named composers and writers were present and played an active part in the symposium.
 This seminar maintains the vision of the late Aloys Fleischmann who initiated the commission of new works to form part of a seminar in 1962.
 This year is the 50th occasion that the Festival has presented such a forum.
 To date over 150 works from 129 Irish and international composers have been commissioned.
 The full collection of these scores is housed in the Cork City Music Library and is available for consultation.
 Digitised pages of scores are now also available for perusal on the Library website.

-This year we are also honoured to welcome, Jean Sturm, Executive Director of Musica International, to present an illustrated, and informative presentation on the organisation’s online Virtual Choral Library as part of the Symposium.
+This year we were also honoured to welcome, Jean Sturm, Executive Director of Musica International, to present an illustrated, and informative presentation on the organisation’s online Virtual Choral Library as part of the Symposium.
 MUSICA came into being in 1983 with the ambition of creating a comprehensive database of the world’s choral music.
 More than thirty years later, MUSICA has amassed data on almost 200,000 musical scores.
 It has become an invaluable and powerful search tool and a teaching resource for conductors, musicologists, schools, conservatoires and associations, libraries, music stockists and retailers – in fact for anyone, amateur or professional, with an interest in the world repertoire of choral music.
 Each score is described in a documentary record with 80 different categories of information (composer, arranger, title, publisher, genre and form, level of difficulty, type of choir, language, century, instrumentation, etc.) To serve MUSICA’s international objectives, the database is multilingual (in English, French, German and Spanish); around 20 data categories are translated automatically using multilingual thesauri perfected by us in-house.
-This presentation offers conductors of all types of choirs a not-to-be-missed opportunity to access one of the most comprehensive sources of choral music information in the world.
+This presentation offered conductors of all types of choirs a not-to-be-missed opportunity to access one of the most comprehensive sources of choral music information in the world.

 Full information is available in the following pages.
-Attendees are very welcome to attend, at no charge.

 Choral Symposium Schedule